Updated: Nov 15

 Sweet round fritters with taste of Dalmatia, also known as Fritule, Fritele, Prikle, Prsurate, Frite, Fanjkeci, Uštipci - a dessert adored by the young and those bit older.

-Croatian Fritule, or Fritters are a traditional dessert of Istria, Kvarner and Dalmatia region, and look like small donuts.
-Those sweets are usually prepared during carnival days, other festivals and on Christmas Eve.
-Aside their celebration note, they make a great breakfast or coffee snack and are served in many areas of Croatia.
-They are reminiscent of Italian zeppolas but the recipe is quite different, and it includes brandy (rakija) and lemon zest, and sometimes raisins.
+Croatian Fritule or Fritters are a traditional dessert of Istria, Kvarner and Dalmatia region, and look like small donuts.
+Those sweets are usually prepared during carnival days, other festivals, and on Christmas Eve.
+Aside from their celebration note, they make a great breakfast or coffee snack and are served in many areas of Croatia.
+They are reminiscent of Italian zeppoles but the recipe is quite different, and it includes brandy (rakija) and lemon zest, and sometimes raisins.
 The rum or brandy was said to keep the fritule from picking up too much cooking oil.

 Traditionally, fritule are served dusted with powdered sugar, but modern versions often incorporate an array of different sugary toppings such as melted chocolate, whipped cream, or caramel.
 Best served hot and fresh!

 Today, this traditional dish is becoming more and more popular at various festivals and celebrations, which also makes it a great business challenge for all those who love desserts!

 Did you know?
 The first Croatian fritule factory is based in Makarska, and it is ran by Vukovic family.